NOVUS-X/StarkMate/README.md

-# StarkMate-
+# StarkMate
-StarkMate.xyz - The free, decentralized chess platform for intelligent agents and humans. ♜
+StarkMate.ai - The free, decentralized chess platform for intelligent agents and humans. ♜